KB33t-tech/amaze_game/README.md

 	Step 3:	cd into the folder named "apidocs" and all the Javadoc HTML files are inside it

-**Instructions and commands for building, running, and testing the game**
+#### Instructions and commands for building, running, and testing the game

-cd into the base directory called "project", and perform the following commands:
+cd into this project's base directory called **project**, and issue the following commands:

 1. Compile the program and run the game:
 	Step 1:	mvn clean install